-3.4.1 Pump in Flow
+3.4.1 Pump In Flow.

-This fault indicates that there is an occlusion in the sample inlet.
-A probable course for this could be occluded tubing's, external filter or inlet filter.
+This fault might indicate one of the following errors.
+There is an occlusion in the sample inlet or outlet.
+A probable course for this could be occluded (or blocked) tubing, external filter, inlet filter or a defective pump.